ericgj/groem/README.markdown

 ## Motivation

 I wanted to be able to send desktop notifications on my Windows box from ruby running in cygwin.
 Call me crazy but I seem to enjoy hacking at Windows from cygwin...!
+(But no fear, if you are running ruby on Windows it should work exactly the same.)

-And I wanted the experience of implementing a protocol in Eventmachine.
+Also, I wanted the experience of implementing a protocol in Eventmachine.

 Groem is a spin-off of sorts from my project for the free and wonderful [Ruby Mendicant University (RMU)](http://blog.majesticseacreature.com/).